sewenew/redis-protobuf/README.md

 - If *path* specifies a field, return the value of that field.
 - If *path* specifies a message type, return the whole message in *key*.

+**NOTE**: Even if you want to get the whole Protobuf message, you need to specify the *path* as the type of the message.
+If type mismatches, you'll get an error reply.

 #### Options

 - **--FORMAT**: If the field at *path* is of message type, this option specifies the format of the return value.
 If the field is of other types, this option is ignored.